bramhuiskes/netflix-api/Manual.md

 ```sql
 SET TRANSACTION ISOLATION LEVEL SERIALIZABLE;
 ```
-- REPEATABLE READ t`o retrieve user or movie information so that your data remains consistent throughout a transaction.
+- REPEATABLE READ to retrieve user or movie information so that your data remains consistent throughout a transaction.
 ```sql
 SET TRANSACTION ISOLATION LEVEL REPEATABLE READ;
 ```